What to Plant in January-Zones 1-10

 The seed-starting mix isn’t soil.
 However, it provides near-perfect conditions for sprouting seeds.
 It does this by providing a good balance of drainage and water-holding capacity while minimizing disease.

-Most garden soil is not good for starting seeds because it doesn’t drain well and may contain plant disease spores.
+Most garden soil is unsuitable for starting seeds because it doesn’t drain well and may contain plant disease spores.

 Use Pots with Drainage Holes

-You can pretty much plant your seeds in whatever you want as long as you poke some holes in the container to allow water drainage.
+You can plant your seeds in whatever you want if you poke some holes in the container to allow water drainage.
 Without water drainage, you can drown your plants or cause the roots to become diseased.
 Here are some pot ideas you can try:

 Plant Your Seeds Deep Enough